keldefrawy/keldefrawy.github.io/_rd_articles/system-worked-compared-with-what.md

 ## The ecosystem’s hidden output was a developmental path

 The R&D ecosystem that developed someone like me no longer exists in the same form.
-That is not a claim that I am its ideal product, still less that any one person is irreplaceable.
-It is a claim about whether the pathway is reproducible.
+This is a claim about the pathway, not an assertion that my profile and capabilities are its ideal product or that any one person is irreplaceable.
+The question is whether the pathway is reproducible.

 Between 2000 and early 2023, my route crossed Ericsson in Sweden, Lucent-era Bell Labs, Cisco Systems, doctoral research, AT&T Research, HRL, SRI and DARPA programs, and an SRI spinout.
 The sequence connected telecommunications, cryptography, systems, academic research, mission programs, hardware, and company formation.
 Each institution supplied a different constraint and a different kind of judgment. <span class="rd-evidence-token" data-evidence="M">M</span>